sirsipe/SudoMetalStudio/LV2Plugins/README.md

 ## Build and install

+You can build and install all plugins with following:

     make
     make install

+Or you can build and install individual plugins;

+    make <name>
+    make install-<name>

+Individual plugins can also be uninstalled

+    make uninstall-<name>

+For example
+    make SMSAmateurDelay
+    make install-SMSAmateurDelay
+    make uninstall-SMSAmateurDelay

 # Plugins
+## SMSAmateurDelay

+*LADIES AND GENTLEMEN!
+The first ever SudoMetalStudio LV2 Plugin has arrived!*
+Thus also it's named *SudoMetalStudio *Amateur* Delay*, as I have absolutely no idea if its implementation is done as it "should".

+It has a variable delay time, variable decay, and varible level.
+And it's real-time.
+My amateur opion is that it is as good as it gets.

 ## LV2Neuro

 Future attempt to create LSTM NN based DSP.
 Currently just a learning playground.